High School Musical on Stage!: Act I

 In homeroom, Mrs. Darbus tells her class of the upcoming winter musical, "Juliet and Romeo", a new version of Shakespeare's "Romeo and Juliet", written by Kelsi Nielsen, a shy East High student.
 When Ryan, Sharpay, Troy, and Gabriella start using their cell phones, Mrs. Darbus gives them all detention.
 Chad interferes, telling Mrs. Darbus that Troy cannot go because they have basketball practice after school and that they have an upcoming championship game.
-Mrs. Darbus then gives Chad a 30-minute detention, and gives Taylor detention when she remarks that Chad can't even count that high.
+Mrs. Darbus then gives Chad a 30-minute detention, and gives Taylor a 35-minute detention when she remarks that Chad can not even count that high.
 At Gabriella's locker, Troy runs into her and they show their amazement of how they found each other again.
 Sharpay walks by and tries to flirt with Troy, but he shows no interest in her.
 Sharpay observes that he is interested in Gabriella and she is interested in him.
 Later, the Jocks have basketball practice ("Get'cha Head in the Game").

 In a Science class, Gabriella shows her smarts by pointing out a flaw in the teacher's equation.
 Taylor is impressed and asks, on behalf of her Science Club, if Gabriella could join their team to win the upcoming Scholastic Decathlon, although Gabriella refuses.
 Sharpay overhears and has Ryan investigate by Googling her.